 - It’s available in many countries (Canada, US, UK, Australia, …)

 - The list of companies supported is listed on their site.
-Note that other companies also exist that provide a similar service such as CST Trust Company.

 - Purchases are either made by sending a cheque or direct purchase where available.

 - Fractional shares are supported.

 - Discount on DRIPs is available at the discretion of the companies represented.
 Those are subject to change.

 - You have no control over purchase prices.

 - Optional Cash Purchase (OCP) are always made on pre-determined days – usually around a dividend payment.